carolinecolijn/ClustersCOVID19/singapore_serial_intervals_revised.md

                   sd_late = sd(abs_serial_interval))
 ```

-The mean serial interval for the **early** half of the case-pairs is 4.071, with a standard deviation of 3.231, and a median of 4.
-The mean serial interval for the **late** half of the case-pairs is 4.036, with a standard deviation of 3.595, and a median of 3.
+The mean serial interval for the **early** half of the case-pairs is 3.176, with a standard deviation of 2.404, and a median of 3.
+The mean serial interval for the **late** half of the case-pairs is NaN, with a standard deviation of NA, and a median of NA.

 This version of the Cleveland dotplot shows which half of the case-pairs was used to calculate each summary statistic.

 ```r
 ###  Cleveland dotplot of raw serial intervals, facetted by portion of dataset used to do mean, median and sd calculations